by Karen & Grace Morris

-What should I buy or save to make awesome crafts?
-Well, here is a craft supply list of basic and not so basic materials that will keep your kids entertained for hours.
-And the best part is that the supplies are not expensive and can be found at your local box store such as Walmart or online at Amazon.
+Here is a craft supply list of basic and not so basic materials that will keep your kids entertained for hours.
+The best part is that the supplies are not expensive and can be found at your local box store such as Walmart or online at Amazon.

 By the way, you will find ideas on how to use your craft supply list too.
 So grab the kids, some easy to find materials and let's have some fun.
 Oh, there is also a handy checklist that you can print and take to the store with you so that you don't forget what to buy.